 If you’re looking to secure the lowest rate possible, a car loan from a bank, credit union or online lender may be your best bet.
 While this isn’t the fastest way to go, you can compare lenders and fill out preapproval forms to ensure you’re getting a competitive deal.

 Looking to speed up the process?
 Then you may want to consider financing or leasing directly through an authorized Porsche dealer.
 Here are your two options:

 - Financing through Porsche Financial Services.
-Porsche Financial Services offers loans up to seven years, giving you plenty of time to pay off your car while avoiding sky-high monthly payments.
-Just be aware that this will cost you more in interest in the long run.
+Porsche Financial Services offers loans for up to seven years, giving you plenty of time to pay off your car while avoiding sky-high monthly payments.
+But be aware that this will cost you more in interest in the long run.
 Depending on your credit rating and personal finances, you may even be able to secure a loan with no down payment required.

 - Leasing through Porsche Preferred Leasing.
 Porsche’s leasing option is solid, especially if you don’t want to invest in a luxury vehicle that could quickly depreciate in value.
-Porsche offers flexible terms, no security deposit for qualifying customers and a single-pay option that allows you to pay the whole cost of your lease up front.
+Porsche offers flexible terms, no security deposit for qualifying customers, and a single-pay option that allows you to pay the whole cost of your lease upfront.
 Past deals have included leasing the 2019 911 Carrera Coupe at $1,299 a month for three years with $9,749 due at signing.*

 Depending on where you live and your local dealership, you may find special promotions like low-down payment options or cashback bonuses.
 The rates and terms you qualify for will depend on your credit report and personal financial situation.

 *Rates as of November 27, 2018.